fastrizwaan/Project64_flatpak/README.md

 # Playing Nintendo 64 Games/ROM
 ```
-Copy ROMs to ~/Games directory
+Copy ROMs to ~/Games or ~/Documents directory
 and Load the ROM from Project64 emulator
 ```